bchareyre/yade-mpi/doc/sphinx/installation.rst

 by cmake during configuration step.
 If the missing package is optional, some of Yade features will be disabled (see the messages at the end of configuration).

+.. warning:: if you have Ubuntu 12.10 or older, you should install libqglviewer-qt4-dev package instead of libqglviewer-dev.

 Compilation
 ^^^^^^^^^^^